Stockton Firefighter as a Career

 Candidate Physical Ability Test (CPAT)

-Stockton Fire Department's physical ability test, or Candidate Physical Ability Test (CPAT), is a timed pass/fail test consisting of eight physical tasks representative of actions typically performed by firefighters.
+Stockton Fire Department's physical ability test, or Candidate Physical Ability Test (CPAT), is a timed pass/fail test consisting of eight physical tasks representative of actions performed by firefighters.
 These include:

 Applicants must successfully complete the CPAT to continue in the testing process.
+For additional information regarding the CPAT please see the CalJac link in External Links below.

 Those applicants who successfully pass the examinations will have their name placed on an eligibility list and may be called for a final job interview.